adstriegel/cse20289-fa23/assignments/assignment08/Assignment8.md

 Examples of potential functionality includes:

+* Allow the `beacon` command to match to either the name or the factory ID
-* Improve `lowbat` and `missing` so that `more` does not need to be continued to be typed by the user.
+* Improve `lowbat` so that `more` does not need to be continued to be typed by the user.
 Do this "under the hood" in the C code, e.g. the user types `lowbat` and only the beacons with low batteries are shown.
-Do the same for `missing`
 * Add in the ability to `refresh` the JSON information from the web server with a refresh
 * Add in the ability to change the directory to a different data directory.
 There are several other directories present that you can find in the `extra-data.txt` file in the `data` sub-directory in `assignment08` in the class repository.
 * Add in the ability to query for beacon factory IDs using regular expressions.
 * Add in the `missing` functionality from Assignment 5.
 Use the data of the directory as the reference point.
 This should be tracked on the server side.

+Justify each feature that you add in your `README.md` along with a proposed point value for the feature.

 ## Submission